elias-quant/project-valoris/Erkenntnisse/README.md

 # Project Valoris

 Eine selbstgebaute quantitative Research Engine für US-Aktien (2016–2026): von roher Datenbeschaffung über systematische Bereinigung bis zu statistisch getesteten Markt-Hypothesen — mit jedem Fehler, jedem Umweg und jeder Korrektur offen dokumentiert.
+*disclaimer : AI was used in helping with cleaning up code, making remarks to what which code does and for construction of part of the README's also AI itself is used in This project locally*

 ## Worum geht's